Tom Brady vs. Patrick Mahomes: All-time QB matchups, records, stats

 RELATED: NFL QBs with most Super Bowl wins – Where does Tom Brady rank ahead of Super Bowl 2023

 This Sunday night’s game will mark the sixth meeting between Mahomes and Brady.
-Here are all of their head-to-head match ups.
+The previous five matchups have been both high-stakes and high-scoring affairs as Brady holds a slight advantage over Mahomes.
+Here are all of their head-to-head matchups.

 Every past matchup between Tom Brady vs. Patrick Mahomes (3-2 overall record):